 St. Andrew’s Catholic Church

 You can’t help but be struck by the grandeur of St. Andrew’s Catholic Church.
-Perched high up on a hill, it’s straight out of a fairy tale.
+Perched high up on a hill, this church is straight out of a fairy tale.
 The Gothic-style historic building, with twin spires, sits on the same site as its small brick predecessor from the 1800s.

 Take a slow walking tour of the exterior and the sanctuary of St. Andrew’s Catholic Church, pausing to admire the architecture of buff brick and sandstone.
 Make your way inside to eye the white Italian marble and frescoes from the 1940s.